unibo-dtm-se-2324-gymapp/gymapp/sections/04-development/index.md

 # Development

-## DVCS

-- This section explains how DVCS was used, in particular:
-    - Conventions on the usage of branches
-    - Conventions for commits
-    - Any other relevant aspect

-## Implementation details

-- Describe anything new AND relevant that you learned and are willing to report
-    - For example, a class of which you are particularly proud

 ### Use of DVCS

 The code was developed using a Distributed Version Control System (DVCS) that is Git.
 This allowed to track changes in the in the repository in a collaborative and granular way by following some fundamental conventions: